kloggy/Home-Assistant/packages/garden_v2/README.md

 `input_text.notifications_user1_name` and
 `input_text.notifications_user2_name`

-Mine are elsewhere in my config because they are part of my notifiaction system.
+Mine are elsewhere in my config because they are part of my notification system.
 The actual notifications are also handled outside the package so some changes will be needed to suit whatever notification methods you choose to use.